kostiakoval/SpeedLog/README.md

 - [CleanroomLogger](https://github.com/emaloney/CleanroomLogger)

 But there is one problem with all of them - it's not possible to disable them before compiling Swift code.

-So the next step is:
+Next step is:
  Get the best features from those libs and integrate them into `SpeedLog`